 The key objectives of the members portal are:

-You can think of your members portal as an important part of your offering, your product.
+You can think of your members portal as an important part of your offering, your complete solution.

-If you take close look at most of the modern tech companies, you will notice a pattern of how their web presence is structured:
+If you take a close look at the most modern tech companies, you’ll notice a pattern in how their web presence is structured:

-The main/marketing website is the home domain – officernd.com, stripe.com, intercom.com, gocardless.com, or any other tech company.
+The main/marketing website is located at the home domain – officernd.com, stripe.com, intercom.com, gocardless.com, or any other tech company.
 The marketing website is always built using a standard CMS.
-It is owned and maintained by the marketing team and the main objectives are Design, Content, SEO and the ability to extend and change frequently.
+It is owned and maintained by the marketing team and the emphasis is on Design, Content, SEO and the ability to extend it and change it frequently.

 Of course, these two worlds need to be connected and speak to each other.
 Few points that usually connect them in the Coworking world are:

 Here’s a diagram that illustrates the connections described above: